-This majestic United Methodist Church is one of the rare examples of the Romanesque Revival-style of architecture.
-Built in 1844 as a Greek Revival church, the building was enlarged and a new facade added in 1897.
+This majestic United Methodist Church is one of the rare examples of the Romanesque Revival style of architecture.
+Built in 1844 as a Greek Revival church, the building was enlarged and a new façade added in 1897.
 Inside of the historic church is a wealth of period detail, including soaring stained-glass windows, massive wooden pews and an antique organ.
 A choir loft overlooks the main sanctuary.
-After sitting abandoned for decades, the historic church was sold in September 2020.
+After sitting abandoned for decades, the historic Methodist church was sold in September 2020.
 Efforts are currently underway to preserve and restore the property.

 Thank you for reading.
 I appreciate your support.
 Please share the blog with your friends.

 If you would like to receive the Abandoned Southeast blog in your email, you can sign up below.
 Also, check out my books that are available through Amazon.